Functional, Flexible & Fun Furniture

 Every joint has the can rotate 90 degrees.
 Flexible joints, allow for multiple configurations.

-The back of the chair may fold into a table configuration, allowing for dry-erase or paper form note-taking, and/or laid-back dinner or lunch.
+The back of the chair may fold into a table configuration, allowing for use as a dry-erase surface, paper form note-taking, reading or meal surface.

 Additional features include decorative panels on every face of the chair.
 When the chair is unfolded into a flat configuration, it may be hung as wall-art; encouraging ambiance within the space.